THE ROLE OF MEMORY IN RELEASING

 Speculating or trying to discover whether they are real or not, doesn’t normally fundamentally change how your body is feeling and responding.
 Resolving the conflict or stuckness, is what matters.
 And that is a different process from a factual exploration or discovering if something is real or not.

-Is a body psychotherapist and P.S.H.
-Therapist.
+Is a body psychotherapist.
 He has a private practice in Australia (Melbourne, Victoria).
 He also runs regular seminars and workshops on emotional health and wellbeing, Trauma, Healing, Personal Development and Self Help Work.

 (C) – Copyright George Gintilas (2001)